Kuadrant/authorino/README.md

 1. A user or service account (_"Consumer"_) obtains an access token to consume resources of the _Upstream_ service, and sends a request to the _Envoy_ ingress endpoint
 2. The Envoy proxy establishes fast gRPC connection with _Authorino_ carrying data of the HTTP request (context info), which causes Authorino to lookup for an `AuthConfig` Custom Resource to enforce (pre-cached)
-3. **Identity verification (authentication) phase** - Authorino verifies the identity of the the consumer, where at least one authentication method/identity provider must go through
+3. **Identity verification (authentication) phase** - Authorino verifies the identity of the consumer, where at least one authentication method/identity provider must go through
-4. **External metadata phase** - Authorino fetches aditional metadata for the authorization from external sources (optional)
+4. **External metadata phase** - Authorino fetches additional metadata for the authorization from external sources (optional)
 5. **Policy enforcement (authorization) phase** - Authorino takes as input a JSON composed out of context data, resolved identity object and fetched additional metadata from previous phases, and triggers the evaluation of user-defined authorization policies
 6. **Response (metadata-out) phase** – Authorino builds user-defined custom responses (dynamic JSON objects and/or _Festival Wristband_ OIDC tokens), to be supplied back to the client and/or upstream service within added HTTP headers or as Envoy Dynamic Metadata (optional)
 7. **Callbacks phase** – Authorino sends callbacks to specified HTTP endpoints (optional)